Hildegarde: Early life

-She was born Hildegarde Loretta Sell in Adell, Wisconsin, and raised in New Holstein, Wisconsin, as a Roman Catholic in a family of German extraction.
-She trained at Marquette University's College of Music in the 1920s.
+Hildegarde was born Hildegarde Loretta Sell in Adell, Wisconsin, and raised in New Holstein, Wisconsin, as a Roman Catholic in a musical family of German background.
+Along with her two sisters, Hildegarde sang in their school choir and performed in the school orchestra.
+She trained at Marquette University's College of Music in Milwaukee in the early 1920s, aspiring to become a concert pianist.
+Hildegarde started performing at age 16 in an all-male orchestra accompanying silent movies at the Merril Theater in Milwaukee and worked for other vaudeville acts.